-- Animated labels — Augmented reality, apps, and QR codes help bring animated labels to life.
-The 19 Crimes label app allowed wine lovers to point the app at a bottle of 19 Crimes wine to see characters come to life before their eyes.
+Augmented reality, apps, and QR codes help bring animated labels to life.
+The 19 Crimes label app allowed wine lovers to point the app.
+At a bottle of 19 Crimes wine to see characters come to life before their eyes.
 This was a clever way to engage customers.
 More than 500,000 downloads of the app were reported soon after the animated labels debuted in early 2018.

-- Food safety — We all can agree that food shouldn’t make us sick, but sometimes it does.
-Last year’s E. coli breakouts in romaine lettuce prompted the FDA to require harvest dates and regions on food produce labels.
+We all can agree that food shouldn’t make us sick, but sometimes it does.
+Last year’s E. coli breakouts in romaine lettuce prompted the FDA.
+To require harvest dates and regions on food produce labels.

 It seems everything is “smart” these days, and that includes labels.
-Over the last decade, consumers have been scanning barcodes with their smartphones to get more information about products such as nutrition information.
+Over the last decade, consumers have been scanning barcodes with their smartphones to get more information.
+About products such as nutrition information.
 SmartLabel™ takes this to a new level with product-specific landing pages containing additional information such as nutritional information, ingredients, allergens, third-party certifications, social compliance programs, usage instructions, advisories and safe handling instructions, company/brand information, and more.